 If a student is facing full expulsion from Orange County Public Schools then they are entitled to one last review of their case by the School Board.
 The School Board is the final authority on expulsions, and is the only authority that can actually order an expulsion.
 If the student and parents decide to appeal to the School Board, then their case will be added to the agenda of the next available School Board meeting.
 When the item is called up on the agenda, an area superintendent will typically read a summary of the allegations of misconduct to the School Board.
 Then the parent and/or student will be allotted three minutes to make their case to the School Board members.
 The School Board will then make a final determination whether to fully expel the student or not.

 There are numerous defenses available to a student accused of a violation of the Student Code of Conduct.
 If your child is facing school discipline, it is critical to your child’s education that you immediately contact an experienced attorney to represent you throughout every stage of the disciplinary process.
-At Lindsey & Ferry, P.A., our experienced attorneys are ready to be at your side to fight to keep your child in school.
+At Lindsey, Ferry & Parker, P.A., our experienced attorneys are ready to be at your side to fight to keep your child in school.
 Please call us immediately, even prior to meeting with school officials, if your child has been accused of misconduct at school.